MechyKola/Sketch/readme.txt

+This readme was created with a 100 word limit:

 Converter.c uses lines going {top to bottom, one to the right, back to the top, one to the right} repeatedly until the file is converted, using DY to draw lines without using absolute coordinates (run length encoding).